razoumov/chapel/02-task-parallelism.md

 Both ran to 7750 iterations, with the same numerical results, but the parallel code is nearly 3X slower -- that's terrible!

-# We paused here
-# Why did parallel1.chpl perform so purely compared to baseSolver.chpl?

 > ## Discussion
 > What happened!?...